Karlitozzmeow/KarlitozzMeow/README.md

 Now if you're a man
-You can be safe from them
+you can be safe from them
-They're after your women
+they're after your women
-They don't want no man
-But that don't mean
-That it's safe to walk the streets
+they don't want no man, but that don't mean that it's safe to walk the streets
-'Cause the gay-boy vampires
+'cause the gay-boy vampires
-Are coming next week
+are coming next week

 <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/ada7c6c1-4962-43ce-8248-5257aac1337b" />